kkoltunski/designPatterns/README.txt

 -facade design pattern is skipped because it is used in few previous projects;
 -flyweight design pattern update
 (books management - e.g for library or web store)

+2020.05.29
+-repository structure update;
+-bridge design pattern update - similar to adapter but it should be used to separate control interface from data interface (stepper motor movement simulation - absolute mode use passed value ass new position, relative mode use passed value as offset)